-The name of Goðafoss stems from when the conversion to Christianity was made in the year 1000. Þorgeir ljósvetningagoði, the ex-pagan chieftain, right after returning from Alþingi Parliament where the conversion was made, threw his statues of the pagan Norse gods into the waterfall.
-And the waterfall got its name Goðafoss "The waterfall of the gods".
+The name of Goðafoss stems from when the conversion to Christianity was made in the year 1000. Þorgeir ljósvetningagoði, the ex-pagan chieftain, right after returning from Alþingi Parliament where the conversion was made, might have thrown his statues of the pagan Norse gods into the waterfall.

 Our second stop was a short photo stop by the lava pillars by Lake Mývatn where we stopped for 5-10 minutes.
 Lake Mývatn is Iceland's 4th largest lake and was created in a basaltic lava eruption 2300 years ago.
 The surrounding landscape in the Mývatn area is extraordinary.
 There are so many wonderful lava formations in this area, including the lava pillars by and in Lake Mývatn and Dimmuborgir.

 We also made a stop at the supermarket to stock up on food and drinks as we were headed out into uninhabited areas.
 See also my travel-blog on Mývatn:

 After visiting Dettifoss we were driven further north Jökulsárgljúfur glacial canyon and made our fifth stop by the extraordinary Hljóðaklettar - Echo Rocks.
 Here a whole valley of extraordinary rock formation opens up.